dvlab-research/LongLoRA/README.md

 ```
 Note that you can ignore `material_type` or `material_title`.

-If we want to ask a question related to a paper:
+To ask a question related to a paper:
 ```
 python3 inference.py  \
         --base_model /data/models/Llama-2-13b-chat-longlora-32k-sft \